Charles the Bold: Diplomacy

-Arts
+Patron of arts

 Vasco de Lucena presenting his translation of Quintus Curtius Rufus's Histories of Alexander the Great to Charles the Bold.
 Folio from Le Jardin de vertueuse consolation by an anonymous master, between 1470 and 1475.

-The Burgundian court under Charles the Bold was famous and magnificent.
-It was seen as a place to learn arts and etiquette and where chivalry and courtly life were more intact than in the rest of the Europe.
-For this reason, the Burgundian court was the host to many young noblemen and princes from all across the continent.
-Even future generations admired Charles's court.
-Philip II, for instance, at the urging of his father, Charles V, introduced the "ceremonial of the court of Burgundy" into Spain, using Olivier de la Marche's account of Charles the Bold's court.
-Charles's Burgundian court thus became the idealized courtly life that sparked inspiration throughout 17th century Spain.
-While Charles's court did not differ much from those of his contemporaries, certain special features increased the court's appeal: the number of knights and nobles, the sacred image of the ruler who was distant from other courtiers, and the splendour of the court.
-Charles, like his predecessors, displayed his glamour through extravagant patronage of the arts.
+The Burgundian court under Charles was famous for its splendour, etiquette, and chivalric culture.
+It attracted many young noblemen and princes from across Europe who came to learn courtly manners and the arts.
+Later generations admired Charles's court.
+At the urging of his father, Charles V, Philip II introduced the "ceremonial of the court of Burgundy" into Spain, drawing on Olivier de la Marche's account of Charles's court.
+In this way, Burgundian court ceremony influenced courtly life in 17th century Spain.

+Although Charles's court did not differ greatly from those of his contemporaries, its appeal was strengthened by the number of knights and nobles present, the sacred image of a ruler set apart from other courtiers, and the splendour of court display.
+Like his predecessors, Charles used lavish patronage of the arts to project power and magnificence.

 During Charles's reign, the production of illuminated manuscripts flourished.
-After his ascension in 1467, Charles provided considerable funds for projects left incomplete after his father's death and commissioned new projects as well.
-As a patron of Renaissance humanism, he commissioned the translation of Quintus Curtius Rufus's Histories of Alexander the Great into French to replace the inadequate Roman d'Alexandre en prose.
-He commissioned the Portuguese Vasco de Lucena and Jehan de Chesne to respectively translate Xenophon's Cyropaedia and Caesar's De bello Gallico into French.
-In 1468, he commissioned Guillaume Fillastre to compose a "didactic chronicle" called Histoire de Toison d'Or containing moral and didactic stories of Jason, Jacob, Gideon, Mesha, Job, and David.
-He employed the finest calligraphers and illuminators to engross his ordinances; the Ordinance of 1469 was illuminated by Nicolas Spierinc and was distributed among Charles's courtiers.
-His prayer book illuminated by Lieven van Lathem is considered a masterpiece of Flemish illumination that influenced great illuminators such as the Master of Mary of Burgundy.
+After his accession in 1467, he provided considerable funds for projects left incomplete after his father's death and commissioned new works.
+As a patron of Renaissance humanism, Charles commissioned the translation of Quintus Curtius Rufus's Histories of Alexander the Great into French to replace the inadequate Roman d'Alexandre en prose.
+He also employed the Portuguese Vasco de Lucena and Jehan de Chesne to translate Xenophon's Cyropaedia and Caesar's De bello Gallico, respectively, into French.
+In 1468, he commissioned Guillaume Fillastre to compose the Histoire de Toison d'Or, a didactic chronicle containing moral stories of Jason, Jacob, Gideon, Mesha, Job, and David.

+Charles also employed skilled calligraphers and illuminators to engross his ordinances.
+The Ordinance of 1469 was illuminated by Nicolas Spierinc and distributed among Charles's courtiers.
+His prayer book, illuminated by Lieven van Lathem, has been described as a masterpiece of Flemish illumination that influenced later illuminators such as the Master of Mary of Burgundy.
 Charles and his wife Margaret were patrons of Simon Marmion, who illuminated a breviary and a panel painting for them.